-For the sake of clarity inclusion edges are only displayed in rank 2 and rank 3 and even then only between sets $I,J$ with $\abs{I\setminus J}=1$.
+\begin{example} Figure \ref{fig:wgraph_alg:comp_graphs} displays the compatibility graphs of the finite irreducible Coxeter groups of rank $\leq 4$.
+For the sake of clarity inclusion edges are only displayed in rank 2 and rank 3 and only between those $I,J\subseteq S$ that satisfy $\abs{I\setminus J}=1$.
 Pairs of transversal edges $I\leftrightarrows J$ are combined into one (bold) undirected edge.

 \end{example}